chichieinstein/rustypfb/README.md

 This is an implementation of a Non-maximally decimated Polyphase Filter Bank (PFB) which is callable from the Rust programming Language.
 This filter bank supports perfect reconstruction.
 The backend is written in CUDA C++ for real time deployment.
 The image below illustrates the frequency responses of both the analysis and synthesis prototype filters used in the filter bank.
 The analysis filter is a simple Nyquist filter, and the passband of the synthesis filter is designed to completely cover the transition band of the analysis filter.
 This ensures distortion free reconstruction.

-The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.
+The process function for the forward channelizer has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.
 In order to check things are running as required, the test written in the root of the ``channelizer`` crate that creates channelized output needs to be run.
 All dependencies are listed in the Dockerfile included in the repo.

 ![Image Alt Text](/docs/filter_responses.png)